 Standardizations in Roadmap

 The ambitions formulated in NBC’s roadmap are serious.
 One reads 20% reduction in project delivery, 20% in construction exports and another 20% reduction in capital costs.
-Also mentioned in the roadmap is standardization, especially the fact that the National Standards Authority of Ireland is now able to offer certification to IS EN ISO 19650 1 and 2.
+Also mentioned in the roadmap is standardization.
+Note the fact that the National Standards Authority of Ireland is now able to offer certification to IS EN ISO 19650 1 and 2.
 This is now the official standard to utilize.
-Several pilot audits have been undertaken and an extensive BIM self-assessment questionnaire list has been completed.
+Stakeholders underwent several pilot audits and they also completed an extensive BIM self-assessment questionnaire list.
 CIF BIM documents include the aforementioned BIM Standards and Policies, Bidding for BIM and the BIM Starter Pack.

 Impact on export growth

 Overseeing all these activities, we can be sure that more will be coming out of Ireland in the very near future.
 Geographically the most western country within the EU, Ireland has to endure severe political turmoil concerning Brexit.
-They have even been accused by a prominent British conservative politician of being ‘a tail wagging the dog’.
+A prominent British conservative politician has even accused them of being ‘a tail wagging the dog’.
 This will not hold them down when it comes to their building sector.
 With BIM policies, standardization, education and a healthy focus on RDI in place, the only way to go is up.
 And they already are in a healthy position.

 Also Read: Why smart city is the only possible city?